Iowa Youth Survey

 On this page...

 The IYS has been administered in Iowa since 1975 but has undergone significant changes over time.
 Since 1999, the survey has been administered to almost all of the 6th, 8th, and 11th grade students in the state.
 As a result, the IYS has become a "census" survey that reflects the perceptions, attitudes, and behaviors of Iowa youth.
-In 2016, a total of 89,141 student surveys were completed and included in analyses.

 - State of Iowa